madeyoga/Computer-Graphics/README.md

 git clone https://github.com/MadeYoga/Computer-Graphics.git
 ```

-- Copy and paste all files inside `Classes` folder into your project folder
+- Copy all files inside `Classes` folder and paste it to your project folder

 - include these lines of code into your main.cpp file project<br>